 After the digital revolution it became more and more difficult to obtain the necessary materials for the classical darkroom work – the time has come to switch to digital equipment.
-Now Holger Broschek mainly uses his trusted Sony Alpha 7 series cameras to produce his photographs.
+Now Holger Broschek mainly uses his trusted Sony Alpha series digital cameras to produce his photographs.

 The detailed fine prints are made with a Canon large format printer, utilizing pigment inks that easily rival the analog processes regarding color gamut and archival stability.
 Once again, the choice of his equipment influenced his art: while in the analog days he produced only black and white prints he now works in color as well.

 Since 2007, Broschek’s photography has featured in numerous exhibitions around Austria.

 His books “The American Southwest”, “Tanzania” and “Tanzania revisited” are available on Blurb.com